Crypto vs card payments

 Blockchain networks have scaled significantly in recent years, and many now confirm transactions in seconds or minutes.
 For time-sensitive payouts and treasury moves, crypto vs card speed becomes a real competitive advantage. - Low fees

 Crypto is well suited for affiliate payouts, contractor payments, and iGaming withdrawals.
-With CoinsPaid, mass payouts let finance teams send up to one hundred transactions in a single batch right from the back office. - Stablecoin compatibility
+Some payment platforms offer mass-payout functionality that allows finance teams to process many transactions in a single batch from a back-office interface. - Stablecoin compatibility

 Stablecoin payments such as USDC, EURS, or USDG keep value pegged to fiat.
-You get the stability of traditional currencies with the speed and cost profile of crypto.
-CoinsPaid supports major stablecoins and keeps exchange rates fixed at the time of payment, making stablecoin vs card payments a practical option for everyday business flows. - 24/7 availability
+You get the stability of traditional currencies with the speed and cost profile of crypto. - 24/7 availability

 Limitations